-According to auditor-general Bonnie Lysyk, conservation costs us money, so we’d best keep burning
+According to auditor-general Bonnie Lysyk, conservation costs us money, so we’d best keep burning fossil fuels up in smoke? |

 It’s not just that costs are rising inexorably.